Cyclone Asna

-Cyclonic Storm Asna (Note: The name Asna, submitted by Pakistan, means "the one to be acknowledged or praised" in Urdu.) (/ˈɑːsnɑː/) was a tropical cyclone that affected Gujarat, Rajasthan and Madhya Pradesh states of India and southern Pakistan from 25 August to 2 September 2024.
+Cyclonic Storm Asna (Note: The name Asna (Urdu: اسنا, [ɑːsnɑː]) was contributed by Pakistan and is a feminine given name meaning "praised" in Urdu.) was a tropical cyclone that affected the states of Gujarat, Rajasthan and Madhya Pradesh in India, as well as southern Pakistan from 25 August to 2 September 2024.
 It formed as deep depression over land, intensified in the cyclone and moved into Arabian Sea.
 The heavy rains from deep depression caused widespread flooding across Gujarat and Sindh, leading to the deaths of 49 people in India and 24 in Pakistan, while also inflicting significant damage to infrastructure, private property, and agricultural lands.

 Meteorological history

 Strong easterly winds over southern India, combined with a monsoonal event called the Boreal Summer Intraseasonal Oscillation (BSISO), have created the conditions for the formation of low-pressure system which later turned into the depression.
 The land depression likely intensified due to moisture received from the Arabian Sea and the soil soaked by previous rains.

 A low-pressure system formed in the northwest Bay of Bengal near West Bengal and Bangladesh on 16 August.
 On 24 August, a well-marked low-pressure system formed over Madhya and Uttar Pradesh.
 Early the next day, on 25 August, the IMD noted that it had developed into a land depression over Rajasthan and Madhya Pradesh.
 Later that day, the depression intensified into a deep depression southeast of Udaipur in Rajasthan.
 On 27 August, the JTWC began tracking the deep depression, noting that it was in a marginal environment for development.
 Two days later, on 29 August when it reached Gujarat, they issued a TCFA on the developing depression, prior to designating it as Tropical Cyclone 02A early the next day.
 Later that same day, on 30 August, the IMD upgraded it into a cyclonic storm, naming it Asna.

 It then moved into the northeastern Arabian Sea, but subsequently shifted southwestward, away from the coasts of Sindh and Balochistan, weakening into a deep depression as it continued west-southwest towards Oman.
 On 1 September, Asna was stripped of any convection due to dry air entrainment and degenerated to a remnant low.

 Cyclone Asna was a rare occurrence, in that it formed over land as a depression, intensified into a cyclone and moved into the Arabian Sea in the month of August.
 Only three similar incidents have happened since 1891; in 1976, 1964 and 1944.